sleterrier/terraform-gcp-firewall-rule/README.md

 Terraform module :: GCP :: for network firewall rule(s) creation and management

+## Compatibility

+This module is meant for use with Terraform 0.12.
+If you haven't [upgraded][terraform-0.12-upgrade] and need a Terraform 0.11.x-compatible version of this module, you are out of luck!

 ## Inputs

 | Name | Description | Type | Default | Required |